Incorporate these habits into your routine and see how your results at the gym increase

 To evolve, in any area, you need to learn, so surround yourself with people who can teach you.

-Look around you at the gym, from the PT's who are there, to people who train there with good results to friends who you know understand the subject.
+Look around you in the gym, from the PTs there, to people who train there with good results, to friends who you know understand the subject.

-Ask questions and ask for advice, annoy them to help you in a certain exercise.
+Ask questions and ask for advice, ask them to help you with a certain exercise.

-This will significantly accelerate your progress in the gym and is probably one of the most overlooked methods.
+This will significantly speed up your progress in the gym and is probably one of the most overlooked methods.

-In addition to people you can learn from, a training partner with the same goal and ambition as you, even if you don't have much experience, is an excellent ally.
+In addition to people you can learn from, a training partner with the same goal and ambition as you, even if they don't have much more experience, is an excellent ally.

 Final conclusion)